On the well-posedness of an anisotropically-reduced two-dimensional Kuramoto-Sivashinsky equation: Introduction

 with boundary conditions discussed below.
 Here, $\lambda>0$ is a dimensionless constant.
 One may also consider the scalar or ``integrated'' form given by

 Note that by setting $\bu := \nabla\phi$, one formally recovers a solution to \eqref{KSE_eqn}.

-In the one-dimensional case, with either periodic ($\Omega=\nT:=\nR/2\pi\nZ$) or full-space ($\Omega=\nR$) boundary conditions, \eqref{KSE} is globally well posed, and in the periodic case has a finite-dimensional global attractor and an inertial manifold (see, e.g., \cite{Collet_Eckmann_Epstein_Stubbe_1993_Attractor,Collet_Eckmann_Epstein_Stubbe_1993_Analyticity,Constantin_Foias_Nicolaenko_Temam_1989,Constantin_Foias_Nicolaenko_Temam_1989_IM_Book,Foias_Nicolaenko_Sell_Temam_1985,Foias_Sell_Temam_1985,Foias_Sell_Titi_1989,Goluskin_Fantuzzi_2019,Goodman_1994,Grujic_2000_KSE,Ilyashenko_1992,Nicolaenko_Scheurer_Temam_1986,Robinson_2001,Tadmor_1986,Temam_1997_IDDS} and the references therein).
+In the one-dimensional case, with either periodic ($\Omega=\nT:=\nR/2\pi\nZ$) or full-space ($\Omega=\nR$) boundary conditions, \eqref{KSE} is globally well posed, and in the periodic case has a finite-dimensional global attractor and an inertial manifold (see, e.g., \cite{Collet_Eckmann_Epstein_Stubbe_1993_Attractor,Collet_Eckmann_Epstein_Stubbe_1993_Analyticity,Constantin_Foias_Nicolaenko_Temam_1989,Constantin_Foias_Nicolaenko_Temam_1989_IM_Book,Foias_Nicolaenko_Sell_Temam_1985,Foias_Sell_Temam_1985,Foias_Sell_Titi_1989,Goluskin_Fantuzzi_2019,Goodman_1994,Grujic_2000_KSE,Hyman_Nicolaenko_1986,Ilyashenko_1992,Nicolaenko_Scheurer_Temam_1986,Otto_2009,Robinson_2001,Tadmor_1986,Temam_1997_IDDS,Wittenberg_2014_DCDSA} and the references therein).
 In particular, the existence and uniqueness of the solution in the one-dimensional case is shown in \cite{Nicolaenko_Scheurer_1984}; we also refer to \cite{Nicolaenko_Scheurer_Temam_1985} for a result on the finite-dimensionality result using the notion of determining modes.
+Large-time behavior was also studied for the so-called ``Burgers-Sivashinsky'' equation, $\bu_t+\bu\cdot\nabla \bu = \bu + \triangle \bu$ in \cite{Goodman_1994,Molinet_2000_2D_BS}.
 It was also shown in \cite{Cao_Titi_2006_KSE} that the only steady-state solutions to \eqref{KSE} in either $\nR^n$ or $\nT^n$, $n=1,2$, are constant functions.
 The question of the global well-posedness of \eqref{KSE} for $n\geq 2$ in the periodic case, or $\nR^n$ is still open in general; however, in dimensions $n=2$ and $3$ for the case of radially symmetric initial data in an annular domain, global well-posedness was proved in \cite{Bellout_Benachour_Titi_2003}, assuming homogeneous Neumann boundary conditions.
 On the other hand, in \cite{Pokhozhaev_2008} (see also \cite{Galaktionov_Mitidieri_Pokhozhaev_2008}) it was shown that, under a certain (seemingly non-physical) choice of third-order boundary conditions, for any dimension $n\geq 1$, solutions to \eqref{KSE} develop a singularity in finite time for a certain class of initial conditions.
 These issues were discussed in \cite{Larios_Titi_2015_BC_Blowup}, where it was also shown that global well-posedness holds in the one-dimensional case, with a different choice of third-order boundary conditions.
 The physical boundary conditions for \eqref{KSE} are given by $\bu \equiv \triangle \bu \equiv \mathbf{0} \text{ on }\partial\Omega.$ Currently, the question of global existence of solutions to \eqref{KSE} under the physical boundary conditions, even in the 1D case, remains open.
 Moreover, for $n\geq2$, the question of global well-posedness of \eqref{KSE} in the periodic case, or in the full space $\nR^n$, is also a challenging open question.
-However, short-time existence (but not uniqueness) of solutions in Gevrey spaces in the case $\Omega=\nR^n$ for arbitrary dimension $n\in\nN$ was proven in \cite{Biswas_Swanson_2007_KSE_Rn}.
-Also, in \cite{Ambrose_Mazzucato_2018}, it was shown that, so long as there are no linearly growing modes, then for sufficiently small initial data in a certain function space based on the Wiener algebra, global existence holds.
+However, short-time existence (but not uniqueness) of solutions in Gevrey spaces in the case $\Omega=\nR^n$ for arbitrary dimension $n\in\nN$ was proven in \cite{Biswas_Swanson_2007_KSE_Rn}, and recently, in \cite{Ambrose_Mazzucato_2018}, it was shown that, so long as there are no linearly growing modes, then for sufficiently small initial data in a certain function space based on the Wiener algebra, global existence holds.
+We also mention \cite{Sell_Taboada_1992,Benachour_Kukavica_Rusin_Ziane_2014_JDDE_2DKSE}, which studied global existence and attractors in 2D thin domains.

 We remark that (\ref{KSE}) may be written in component form as